Beef Bourguignon

 Instructions

-Marinade Beef
+Marinade the Beef

 1. Marinate beef: Place the Beef Marinade ingredients in a large, non-reactive ceramic dish or Zip-lock bag.
 Marinate overnight in the fridge (minimum 12 hours, maximum 24 hours).